-Faculty teaching courses that fulfill the requirements for degree programs in Labour Studies are listed in the "Officers of Instruction" section for various areas of study in Social Sciences and Business Administration.
+Faculty teaching courses that fulfill the requirements for degree programs in Labour Studies are listed in the "Instructors" section for various areas of study in Social Sciences and Business Administration.

 LANGUAGES, LITERATURES AND CULTURES/LANGUES, LITTÉRATURES ET CULTURES (LLC)

 Fantazzi, Charles; A.B., M.A.
 (Catholic U. of America), Ph.D.
 (Harvard)-1960.
 (Classics and Italian)